LEARN FROM OVER 200 INDUSTRY EXPERTS

 FREQUENTLY ASKED QUESTIONS

-Talks will be broadcast live via Zoom webinars and take place between 9am and 1:30pm and then 3pm and 8pm from Monday June 8th to Friday June 12th.
-These times are UK (British Summer Time).
+Talks will be broadcast live via Zoom webinars and take place between 9am and 1:30pm and then 3pm and 8pm from Monday, November 9th, to Friday, November 13th.
+These times are UK (GMT).
 Tracks 1 and 2 run simultaneously but you can catch up with what you missed later by viewing a recording.

 You will need to be a registered Zoom user.
 Log into your own Zoom account before clicking on one of our talk links please.